 Property Lawyers and Conveyancers use Contracts for the

-three twists: (1) Delayed settlement – instead of
+Delayed settlement – instead of between 30 and

-Price is paid by instalments – regular payments are
+Deposit / Price is paid by instalments – regular

-buyer moves in when they sign the paperwork, instead of
+starts the payments when they sign the paperwork,

-waiting for settlement to take place.
-Note – whether a
+instead of waiting for settlement to take place.

-standard sale or a vendor finance sale, the title to the
+Note – in a vendor finance sale, the legal title to

-property does nor transfer into the buyer’s name until
+does nor transfer into the buyer’s name until the price

 Cordato Partners provide